Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 People have often discussed whether the “cornerstone” in the Bible refers to the foundation stone at the corner of a building or to the top stone of an arch that holds the whole structure together (compare Eph.
 2:20).
 Both meanings fit well.
 Christ is both the foundation of our faith and the One who holds everything together.

 In the Old Testament, anyone outside Aaron’s priesthood was strictly forbidden to offer sacrifices, under penalty of death (Num.
 3:10).
-The people could offer only sacrifices of thanksgiving—praise and confession to God (Ps.
-50:14; 51:17; 141:2).
-Christians are called to the same kind of sacrifice, because Jesus has made all sin offerings unnecessary:
+The people were only allowed to offer a "thanksgiving sacrifice," that is, verbal thanks and praise to God (Ps 50:14, 51:19, 107:22, 141:2).
+Christians are also called to do the same: Jesus has made all sin and atonement sacrifices unnecessary:

 (Heb.
 9:28, ESV)